Jessie DeZiel

-Jessie DeZiel (born August 12, 1993) is an American artistic gymnast.
-She attended the University of Nebraska–Lincoln and was a member of its gymnastics team from 2012 to 2015.
+Jessica "Jessie" DeZiel (born August 12, 1993) is an American former artistic gymnast and current coach.
+She won a gold medal with the American team at the 2011 Pan American Games.
+She attended the University of Nebraska–Lincoln and was a member of its gymnastics team from 2012 to 2015 and was a nine-time All-American.
+As of 2026, she is the head coach of the UW-Eau Claire gymnastics team.